Additional Learning Needs

 Are parents/carers involved?

-We like to consider our door is always open, therefore we welcome parent/carers to chat with the Class teacher and Mrs Roberts the ALNCo to discuss further ways that they can work with school to help support their child.
+We like to consider our door is always open, therefore we welcome parent/carers to chat with the Class teacher and Mrs Jones, the ALNCo, to discuss further ways that they can work with school to help support their child.

 Support Information for Parents

-Our downloadable guides gives information for parents of children with:
+Our downloadable guide gives information for parents of children with:

 - Literacy Difficulties / Dyslexia